 I'm an audio producer making programmes and podcasts for broadcast and beyond.

 For Radio, I recently made 5 episodes of Green Originals as well as the final nine When Greeks Flew Kites, Radio 4's monthly late-night history programme presented by Sarah Dunant.
 I also make editions of Folk on Foot.
-(Which just won Silver in the Best Arts and Culture category at the British Podcast Awards - hooray!)
+(It won Silver in the Best Arts and Culture category at the 2019 British Podcast Awards - hooray!)

 I've made features about Choral Singing, William Blake and William Langland, Lewis Carroll's connection to the North East of England, the possibility, or otherwise, of measuring art and the most notorious painting to hang in a public gallery, Gustav Courbet's L'Origine du Monde.
 I've made Book at Bedtime (Mrs Palfrey at the Claremont most recently) and other readings for radio.